whcarter/robotTour/README.md

 # robotTour
-2024 Science Olympiad Robot Tour
+Code for Science Olympiad's 2024 event Robot Tour.
+The robot completes a simple maze in a specified amount of time.